- SAP is telling customers that they can use data tiering in HANA to use an innovation in database design.

 We cover this amazing development in this article.

-Let us being by reviewing the quotes from SAP.
+Let us begin by reviewing the quotes from SAP.

 “SAP HANA native storage extension is a general-purpose, built-in warm data store in SAP HANA that lets you manage less-frequently accessed data without fully loading it into memory.
 It integrates disk-based or flash-drive based database technology with the SAP HANA in-memory database for an improved price-performance ratio.”